Wondering how to create your own home preschool schedule for your kids?

 ABCMouse

 ABC Mouse is a popular online learning site.
 They have programs that cater to as young as 2 years old.
-They do have a monthly fee as low as $9.95 per month.
-They usually have a free 30 day trial.
+They do have a low monthly fee.
+They usually have annual sales, and a free 30 day trial.
 You can check them out at Abcmouse.com

 Time for Learning

-Time for learning has a subscription preschool for $20 a month.
+Time for learning has a subscription preschool.
 You get all the lessons and helps to keep your preschooler on track.

 I’m sure there are a ton more online resources, but these are the ones I am familiar with, use, and enjoy.